 If your structural support beams are rotted, a sister beam of new wood may be installed along the old one to add structural strength.

 Crawl space supports are appropriate to repair crawl space support posts that are rotting, as well as supports that are sagging due to poor supporting soils.

 They’re also an effective solution for crawl spaces that are sagging due to a poorly designed crawl space — one that was originally created with too few supports to bear the weight of your home.

 Repairing your crawl space is not a job you want to do more than once!
 To prevent problems with mold, rot, and pests in the future, follow these steps:

-- Move Firewood and Debris Away From Your Home: Termites, carpenter ants, wood-boring beetles, and countless other pets take refuge in piles of wood, leaves, and debris.
-Keeping these away from your home helps prevent the colonies spreading where they’re not welcome.
+- Move Firewood and Debris Away From Your Home: Termites, carpenter ants, wood-boring beetles, and countless other pests take refuge in piles of wood, leaves, and debris.
+Keeping these away from your home helps prevent the colonies from spreading where they’re not welcome.

-- Seal The Crawl Space: Summer humidity and winter cold can make its way into a crawl space through the vents.
+- Seal The Crawl Space: Summer humidity and winter cold can make their way into a crawl space through the vents.
 Crawl space vents are also an open invitation to termites, mice, and other pests.
-A plastic liner can, air tight vent and door covers will hold back moisture and humidity, and create a physical barrier between pests and your home.
+A plastic liner and air-tight vent covers and doors can more effectively hold back moisture and humidity.
+This makes it more difficult for pests to get inside.

 - Dehumidify The Crawl Space: Mold, rot, termites, cockroaches, and other pests all need a source of water to survive.
-Drying out the space with a self-draining dehumidifier will help to keep these unwanted critters out.
+Drying out the space with a self-draining dehumidifier will make your home less hospitable for these unwanted critters.